mnot/I-D/http-patch-status/draft.md

 * Other header fields in the 2NN response MUST update the stored response, in the same manner as described in {{I-D.ietf-httpbis-p6-cache}}, Section 4.3.4.
-  However, the following fields MUST be omitted: Content-Type, Patched.
+  However, the following fields MUST not be updated: Content-Type, Patched.

 The 2NN (Patch) status code SHOULD NOT be generated if the request did not include If-None-Match, unless conflicts are handled by the patch format itself